The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Your classic car isn’t the average Corolla.
-It’s not meant to just take you from point A to B. It's a piece of history that represents a part of your personal identity and life-long story.
+You don't treat your classic car like it's a Corolla.
+A true classic doesn't just take you from point A to point B. It takes you to another time altogether.
+An antique car is also a part of your personal identity and a true labor of love.
 Whether you have a 1967 Pontiac GTO or a 1964 Aston Martin, you want to make sure your prized possession is well protected.
-Here's how insurance for your classic car works.
+Here's how a classic car insurance policy works.

-Because all insurance companies have their own underwriting department (that essentially evaluates risk and monitor exposure), it’s difficult to create a set of hard and fast rules regarding what defines a classic car.
+Because all insurance companies have their own underwriting department (that essentially evaluates risk and monitors exposure), it’s difficult to create a set of hard and fast rules regarding what defines a classic car.
 Some insurance companies group all classic-type cars under the general umbrella of "classic-car insurance" or will separate them out individually.
-Either way, there are underlying themes we can discuss, all with important elements to consider.
-Let's first start with some basic categories insurance companies use to sort classic-type cars into:
+Either way, there are underlying themes that arise which can help you find the right coverage options.
+Let's first start with some basic categories that insurance companies use to sort classic-type cars into:

-While there are many unique attributes to classic cars and their insurance, the core structure of insurance remains fairly consistent.
+While there are many unique attributes to classic cars and their insurance coverage, the core structure of coverage remains fairly consistent.
 Classic car insurance still offers liability for bodily injury and property damage, collision, comprehensive, medical payments, and uninsured/underinsured protections.
 However, a big difference between car insurance and classic car insurance is reflected by the distinctions in the use of the vehicle.

 Insurance companies don't typically view a "classic" vehicle as a client's primary form of transportation.
 To accurately reflect this minimal use of the vehicle when designing policies, some insurance companies use stipulations for your classic car, like mileage limitations and mandatory garage storage practices.

-Because classic cars are unique monuments of the past, most policies offer room for special coverage that in-production cars, like your friend's Miata, don't need.
+Because classic and antique cars are unique monuments of the past, most policies offer room for special coverage that in-production cars, like your friend's Miata, don't need.
+Let's explore.

 Highly specific to classic car insurance, this insurance covers you in the event someone injuries themselves at an exhibit or event where your car is featured.